jameskirkby/serverless-contact-form/readme.md

 * An AWS account
 * An IAM account with privileges to send emails using SES
-* An email address that's been verified in SES.
+* An email address that's been [verified in SES](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).
 This is the email you'll be sending your emails to
-* The AWS SDK installed on your local machine, configured to your IAM credentials
+* The [AWS CLI](https://aws.amazon.com/cli/) installed on your local machine, configured to your IAM credentials
-* serverless installed on your local machine
+* [serverless](https://serverless.com/) installed on your local machine

 ## Installation
 1. Clone this repository to your local machine, and change to that directory